Wed, Apr 4: Fly from Indianapolis to Santiago, Chile on overnight flights.

 Sun, Apr 15: Guayaquil, Ecuador.
 Hyacinths drift by on the chocolate brown Guayas River.
 The forest seems to almost close in on the town.
 An optional tour includes the Municipal Market, the City Museum and the column called La Rotonda, celebrating a meeting of Bolivár and San Martín.
 The pristine Galapagos Islands are straight west of here, beyond the horizon.
 Tours covering the area can be taken optionally and many are geared to the special interests of the flower enthusiast, the snorkeler or even certified diver at Machalilla National Park.
 For a different view on Guayaquil, visit a hacienda, a cocoa plantation or join an excursion focusing on pirate invasions—which were a regular occurrence in the 17th century and left an imprint on the city—with remnants of defenses still visible and tales of pillage still very much alive.

 Mon, Apr 16: Guayaquil.
 Spend the morning as you please on board or on an optional excursion.
 Sail away just in time for lunch.

 Tue, Apr 17: Cruising the Coast of Colombia.

 Wed, Apr 18: Transit the Panama Canal to Colon, Colombia.
-Spend an unforgettable day cruising through the Panama Canal, a fifty-one-mile waterway through the rainforest that is one of the world's engineering masterpieces.
+Spend an unforgettable day cruising through the Panama Canal, a 48-mile waterway through the rainforest that is one of the world's engineering masterpieces.
 The ship glides down the canal with inches to spare, through locks that raise and lower it like a toy.
 Along the way, it crosses enormous Gatun Lake and the amazing Gaillard Cut, blasted out of a solid mountainside, ending in the port city of Colon, Colombia where the ship will overnight.